Celebrate Children’s Book Week with the Money as You Grow book club

-It’s Children’s Book Week, the nation’s longest-running .
+It’s Children’s Book Week, the nation’s longest-running annual celebration of children's books and reading .
 In honor of the celebration, we’re highlighting our Money as You Grow book club.

 Through the book club, you can help your children form money-savvy habits, while encouraging them to read.
 Our reading list includes popular books for children ages 4 to 10, which tell the stories of diverse characters and experiences that your children can relate to.